egmeek/spire-js/docs/gl.md

 ## GL Transaction

+A `GLTransaction` model instance has the following attributes:

 |   | Returns |
 | --- | --- |
 | `id` | Integer primary key of the GL transaction |